24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 From Mexico City to Puebla and vice versa

 It’s a quick 2-hour bus ride from Mexico City to Puebla CAPU Station.
 You can get a bus from Norte Mexico Station or TAPO Station in Mexico City.
-Both ADO and AU buses go to and from Puebla multiple times of day.
-Check the ADO Website for schedules and times and to buy a ticket.
+Both ADO and AU buses go to and from Puebla multiple times a day.

-An alternative is the e-bus that leaves from several places in Mexico City like the WTC Holiday Inn Express and the The Angel CDMX and drops you off at Paseo Destino Shopping Mall (Google Maps) in Puebla.
-You can of course do the route in reverse.
+An alternative is the e-bus that leaves from several places in Mexico City, like the WTC Holiday Inn Express and the Angel CDMX, and drops you off at Paseo Destino Shopping Mall in Puebla.
+You can, of course, take the reverse route.

-The problem with the e-bus website is that it’s slow and it doesn’t seem to accept foreign credit card or foreign addresses.
+The problem with the e-bus website is that it’s slow, and it doesn’t seem to accept foreign credit cards or foreign addresses.
 I was never able to complete a successful transaction using their website.

 From Oaxaca to Puebla